This post is also available in: Français

 - Heat the water, honey, sugar, butter, and orange peel while stirring constantly.
 Remove from the heat at the first simmerings.

-- Sift the flour, baking powder, and spices.
+- Sift the flour, baking soda, and spices.
 Pour over the hot liquid while whisking to obtain a smooth batter.
 Leave for 1 hour in the refrigerator (*).

 - Preheat oven at 400 F.